English Graduate Student Profiles

 Mali Barker

-Mali Barker is in her first year of the PhD program in Composition Studies.
+Mali Barker is in her third year of the PhD program in Composition Studies.
 She has her M.A. in English from Boston College, and while there, she studied composition theory, pedagogy, and rhetoric, and she taught First Year Writing.
 She is now interested in studying the intersection between composition pedagogy, sociolinguistics, and cognitive poetics.

 Elizabeth Drummey